Genivia/ugrep/README.md

-  where `-r` is recursive search, `-l` lists matching files, `-tShell` selects shell files by file extensions and shebangs, and the empty pattern `''` matches the entire file (by convention).
+  where `-r` is recursive search, `-l` lists matching files, `-tShell` selects shell files by file extensions and shebangs, and the empty pattern `''` matches the entire file (a common grep feature).
 Also new options `-O` and `-M` may be used to select files by extension and by file signature "magic bytes", respectively.

 - **ugrep can match patterns across multiple lines**, such as comment blocks in source code.
 This feature supports matching that could otherwise only be